-PHP allows to specify doc comments on declarations in code which can be retrieved using the Reflection API.
-However, doc comments are just strings that provides unstructured metadata information.
-There are PHP libraries that allows to specify structured metadata information on declarations via annotations which implemented using doc comments.
+PHP allows specifying doc comments on declarations in code, which can be retrieved using the Reflection API.
+However, doc comments are just strings that provide unstructured metadata information.
+There are PHP libraries that allow to specify structured metadata information on declarations via annotations, which implemented using doc comments.

 <?php